-The Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (IESC) is a statutory body under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act).
+The Independent Expert Scientific Committee on Unconventional Gas Development and Large Coal Mining Development (IESC) is a statutory body under the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act).

 The IESC's key legislative functions are to:

-- provide scientific advice to the Commonwealth Environment Minister and relevant state ministers on coal seam gas (CSG) and large coal mining (LCM) development proposals that are likely to have a significant impact on water resources; - provide scientific advice to the Commonwealth Environment Minister on bioregional assessments in the areas of CSG and LCM development; - provide scientific advice to the Commonwealth Environment Minister on research priorities and projects; - collect, analyse, interpret and publish scientific information about the impacts of CSG and LCM activities on water resources; - publish information relating to the development of standards for protecting water resources from the impacts of CSG and LCM development; and - provide scientific advice on other matters in response to a request from the Commonwealth or relevant state ministers.
+- provide scientific advice to the Commonwealth Environment Minister and relevant state ministers on unconventional gas and large coal mining development proposals that are likely to have a significant impact on water resources - provide scientific advice to the Commonwealth Environment Minister on bioregional assessments for areas of unconventional gas and large coal mining development - · provide scientific advice to the Commonwealth Environment Minister on research priorities and projects - collect, analyse, interpret and publish scientific information about the impacts of unconventional gas and large coal mining activities on water resources - publish information relating to the development of standards for protecting water resources from the impacts of unconventional gas and large coal mining development - provide scientific advice on other matters in response to a request from the Commonwealth or relevant state ministers.